juanigalan91/monorepolyser/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-If you want to ignore
+If you want to ignore the main package json from this check, you can set the `include-main-package-json` flag like this:

 ```yaml
 steps: